Cyber Resilience Act (CRA): Complete Compliance Guide for 2026

 Product Categories and Conformity Assessment

-The CRA categorises products based on their criticality:
+The CRA categorises products based on their criticality level:

 Default Category (Majority of Products)